Jelinek-J/INSPiRE/README.md

 4. 'frontend/predict.cpp': pronounces a prediction based on the statistics computed using the tool from the previous step.
 5. 'frontend/optimize.cpp': finds the best parameters for predictors in 'frontend/predict.cpp'.

+You can do it by typing `make all` in bash to compile everything except 'frontend/aminoacids.cpp' (for the case that you want to use custom transformation of aminoacids' three-letter codes) and by typing `make aminoacids` to compile 'frontend/aminoacids.cpp'.
+Optionally you can then type `make install` to install compiled binaries to the corresponding system directory.

 ## Single INSPiRE tool ##
 You will probably prefer this approach if you want to use the INSPiRE for its original purpose, i.e. prediction of new protein-protein interaction interfaces.
 Instead of all the '\*.cpp' you need only a single file 'frontend/inspire.cpp' that is roughly equivalent to pipeline of tools from the previous subsection that corresponds to the INSPiRE algorithm.
 At most, you can optionally use 'frontend/aminoacids.cpp' to change the original mapping of three-letters codes to one-letter codes.

+To use this option, you need just to type `make` to compile it and optionally `make install` to install it.

 There is also a premaked knowledge-base to make the use of INSPiRE easier.
-It is necessary to decompress it before using due to memory restrictions ('*.7z' files).
-To make this knowledge-base:
+Firstly, it is necessary to decompress it before using due to memory restrictions ('*.7z' files) and install INSPiRE tool.
+Then you can use INSPiRE by typing `inspire` in the case that both query files and knowledge-base are in the current directory and you want to get results in the current directory too, respective `inspire -s <query_path> -k<knowledge-base_path> -q<output_path>` in the case query files are in the `<query_path>`, knowledge-base is in `<knowledge-base_path>` and you want to store results in `<output_path>`.
+For additional switchers please see the corresponding man pages.

+To make the premaked knowledge-base:
 1. All proteins without DNA and RNA were downloaded from Protein Data Bank in pdb format.
 2. Only complexes with 'REMARK 350' were taken.
 3. All complexes with monomer as 'BIOMOLECULE 1' were filtered out.